solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - Title xxx.md

 Contoso has its own document template for claims processing.
 In this exercise, you will be using a set of documents to train a custom model with labels.
 When you train with labeled data, the model uses supervised learning to extract values of interest, using the labeled forms you provide.
 In this case, Form Recognizer uses the [Layout API](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/concept-layout) to learn the expected sizes and positions of printed and handwritten text elements and extract values.

-### Task 1: Prepare Custom Model to process documents
+### Task 1: Prepare custom model to process documents

 1. To access the training data in Azure Storage, we need a [SAS](https://docs.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature) access link.
 Find your storage account in your lab resource group and select it to navigate to its Overview page.